From few to many maps: A fast map-level emulator for extreme augmentation of CMB systematics datasets: Conclusions

 Although generative models based on the SC statistics naturally targets homogeneous data, we nonetheless achieve successful emulation in this more complex context, characterized by strongly inhomogeneous statistics.
 Consequently, we are confident that the SC approach -- especially when complemented by the orientation-informed wavelets that we introduced here -- can be applied to a broad range of observational scenarios featuring similar large-scale instrumental structures.

+The framework can be adapted also to multiplicative or signal-dependent systematics, beyond the additive noise example studied here.
+Instead of performing data augmentation by sampling independent realizations of the noise, we should instead recast the task as an inverse problem, describing the multiplicative systematic as the action of a stochastic forward model that maps a clean signal to a contaminated one.
+This can be achieved, for instance, by estimating the joint and cross scattering statistics of the signal and the contaminant, and then sampling new noise realizations conditioned on a given signal map.
+Multi-channel generative models with cross ST statistics have been already introduced in \citet{Regaldo23}.
+Also, \citet{Delouis:2022yyt} shows an example of map sampling whose cross-statistics with another signal is constrained (i.e. $Q/U$ polarized dust emission at 353 GHz conditioned with a total intensity dust emission map).

 The emulator can operate entirely on GPUs, which are in this case significantly more energy-efficient than CPUs, offering substantial practical benefits.
 For example, augmenting a dataset of 100 low-resolution $Q$ and $U$ maps (with \(N_{\rm side}=16\)) by a factor of 100 requires roughly 120 GPU-hours on a single NVIDIA A100 64 GB GPU—a negligible cost compared to the millions of CPU-hours typically needed for full end-to-end simulations in full-sky experiments.
 This might enable analyses on both data and simulations that were previously unfeasible due to lack of computational resources.
 Moreover, the energy efficiency of GPUs further suggests that our method could significantly reduce the carbon footprint of extensive simulation campaigns.
-In the spirit of reproducibility and accessibility, we provide to the community both a general framework for computing the SC statistics \href{https://github.com/jmdelouis/HealpixML}{\texttt{HealpixML} \faGithub} and the emulator \href{https://github.com/pcampeti/CMBSCAT/}{\texttt{CMBSCAT} \faGithub} we developed.

 Looking forward, we plan to make our method efficient also for higher-resolution maps and benchmark its performance in multi-GPU environments, which are necessary to overcome current GPU memory limitations during simultaneous gradient descent.
 Given the strong scaling of the framework to multiple GPUs, there is a clear road-map ahead for its development and testing.
 On the algorithmic front, incorporating advanced techniques such as meta-optimization may further enhance the stability and accuracy of the loss minimization process.